Mhtag/webscrapping_project/README.md

 * [Then will save the data in csv format by using pandas library.](https://github.com/Mhtag/webscrapping_project/blob/main/holiday_homes.csv).

 # UseCase
-    * Giving information to potential clients of various cottages, who are planning for holidays.
+    * Providing quick information to potential clients of various cottages, who are planning for holidays.
-    * Provide information to a new Buisness owner who is looking to get into the field of tourism.
+    * Provide information to a new Buisness owner and competitor looking to get into the field of tourism.

 # Limitation of WebScraping
     * Prior to Scraping website we should check if a website allows to be scrape or not by using **/robots.txt**,